seescience/sees_facilities/doc/APS/13IDE_XRM.rst

 water-cooled copper block, with monochromatic beam passing over this block.

-The monochrmatic beam is then deflected horizontally by 2 horizontal mirrors, each 500-mm long, are pitched to 3 mrad, so deflecting the monochromatic beam by 6 mrad, each.
+The monochromatic beam is then deflected horizontally by 2 horizontal mirrors, each 500-mm long, are pitched to 3 mrad, so deflecting the monochromatic beam by 6 mrad, each.
 The 12 mrad deflection separates this branch from the other branch (for 13-ID-C